morgendagen/riden-dongle/README.md

 Reboot in to config portal using the web interface.
 Connect to the module's access point (see above), hit Update and select your new `firmware.bin`.

+## Development

+For easy development, hook up an ESP8266 NodeMCU development board and connect RXD to D6, TXD to D5, and GND to GND.

+Finally use the `env:nodemcuv2` PlatformIO environment during development.

+This allows simultaneously having the NodeMCU connected to the power supply and using the USB serial port for flashing as well as monitor log output.

 ## Limitations